Manorhaven, New York: Village government

-As of September 2022, the Mayor of Manorhaven is John Popeleski, the Deputy Mayor is Vincent Costa, and the Village Trustees are Harry Farina, Monica Ildefonso, and Khristine Shahipour.
+As of July 2025, the Mayor of Manorhaven is John Popeleski, the Deputy Mayor is Harry Farina, and the Village Trustees are Harry Farina, Monica Ildefonso, Khristine Shahipour and Jeffrey Stone.

 Representation in higher government

 Town representation

-Manorhaven is located in the Town of North Hempstead's 6th Council district, which as of September 2022 is represented on the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).
+Manorhaven is located in the Town of North Hempstead's 6th council district, which as of July 2025 is represented in the North Hempstead Town Council by Mariann Dalimonte (D–Port Washington).

 Nassau County representation

-Manorhaven is located in Nassau County's 11th Legislative district, which as of September 2022 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).
+Manorhaven is located in Nassau County's 11th Legislative district, which as of July 2025 is represented in the Nassau County Legislature by Delia DiRiggi-Whitton (D–Glen Cove).

 New York State representation

 New York State Assembly

-Manorhaven is located within the New York State Assembly's 16th Assembly district, which as of September 2022 is represented by Gina Sillitti (D–Manorhaven).
+Manorhaven is located within the New York State Assembly's 16th State Assembly district, which as of July 2025 is represented by Daniel J. Norber (R–Great Neck).

 New York State Senate

-Manorhaven is located in the New York State Senate's 7th State Senate district, which as of September 2022 is represented in the New York State Senate by Anna Kaplan (D–North Hills).
+Manorhaven is located in the New York State Senate's 7th State Senate district, which as of July 2025 is represented by Jack M. Martins (R–Old Westbury).

 Federal representation

 United States Congress

-Manorhaven is located in New York's 3rd congressional district, which as September 2022 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).
+Manorhaven is located in New York's 3rd congressional district, which as of July 2025 is represented by Thomas R. Suozzi (D–Glen Cove).

 United States Senate

-Like the rest of New York, Manorhaven is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).
+Like the rest of New York, Manorhaven is represented in the United States Senate by Charles E. Schumer (D) and Kirsten Gillibrand (D).

 Politics

-In the 2016 U.S. presidential election, the majority of Manorhaven voters voted for Hillary Clinton (D).
+In the 2024 U.S. presidential election, the majority of Manorhaven voters voted for Kamala D. Harris (D).